StauroDEV/blumen/site/docs/get-started.md

 ## Deployment

-Run `blumen deploy`, it will pick up the providers from environment and deploy on them.
+Run `blumen deploy`, it will pick up the providers from environment and deploy to them.

 ```sh
 blumen deploy